RobertJansen1/OpenStack-Docs/_posts/keymanager/2024-01-02-How to authenticate with your OpenStack via the CLI.md

 ![Source Download]({{ '/assets/images/keymanager/pw succes.jpeg' | relative_url }})

-If the password is incorrect, you will receive the following message when you try to perform a command that requires authentication as seem in the screenshot below.
+If the password is incorrect, you will receive the following message when you try to perform a command that requires authentication as seen in the screenshot below.

 ![Source Download]({{ '/assets/images/keymanager/pw incorrect.jpeg' | relative_url }})